somesocks/apparent-pixel/README.md

 #### Abstract

-How do I make a display-independent design?
-Existing units for scale-invariance don't seem to provide a satisfactory solution.
-I propose a new visual measue of size, the apparent pixel, and provide some simple formulae and examples of use.
+How do I make a truly display-independent design?
+This is a problem that is repeatedly encountered today, and there doesn't seem to be a satisfactory solution yet.
+I propose a new unit of measure, the apparent pixel, to address shortcomings in current layout and rendering systems.

 #### Existing Display Measurements